 What you will make:

-In this project you are introduced to the art of paper cutting
+In this project, Aunt Annie introduces you to the art of paper-cutting

 techniques are simple and well-suited to the computer.
 These are